hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 As expected, neither Jekyll or Hugo are fit for the purpose - they are great static site generators and are mobile friendly BUT maintaining them and adding content is just too technical.

-Though I am interested in investigating a service such as [contentful.com](https://www.contentful.com), however, I am steering away because of a potential lock in to their proprietary technology and ultimately their fees.
+Though I am interested in investigating a service such as [contentful.com](https://www.contentful.com), I am steering away because of a potential lock in to their proprietary technology and ultimately their fees.

 I think the idea of _"best of both worlds"_ between a classic CMS such as [Wordpress](https://wordpress.org/) to create the content and then generate static HTML is the current best option for my needs....See next post..